Sleeping in Airports

 • Terminal 1’s food court has some benches, though they may fill up quickly!

-• In Terminal 1, there maybe a couple couches near Gate 16.
+• In Terminal 1, there may be a few couches near Gate 16.

 • The international gates in Terminal 1, around Gates 40-50, tend to be quieter when not in use.

-• In the pre-Security areas of Terminal 1, the Burger King has several cushioned benches.
+• In the landside areas of Terminal 1, Burger King has several cushioned benches.

 Rest Zones